Business Contracts Guide for Startups and Companies

 The practical value of an NDA depends on what it actually says.
 An NDA that does not define confidential information precisely leaves it unclear what is actually protected.
 An NDA with no carve-outs for information that is already publicly known or independently developed creates obligations that are practically unenforceable.
 An NDA with no defined term runs indefinitely, which may be appropriate for genuine trade secrets but is disproportionate for general business information.

 Mutual NDAs protect both parties.
 Unilateral NDAs protect only the disclosing party.
 Choose the structure that reflects what you are actually sharing and what you need protected.
-[Related reading: NDA Guide and Template]

-The shareholders agreement is the contract that governs the relationship between the owners of a company.
+The shareholders’ agreement is the contract that governs the relationship between the owners of a company.
 It covers how decisions are made, what protections minority shareholders have, what happens when a shareholder wants to leave, and how the company can be sold.

-A shareholders agreement between founding team members, drafted before investment, sets up the basic governance rules before anyone has pressure on them to concede.
+A shareholders’ agreement between founding team members, drafted before investment, sets up the basic governance rules before anyone has pressure on them to concede.
 It also means that when an investor’s lawyers arrive with their preferred form of investment agreement, you have a starting position to negotiate from rather than starting from nothing.

 Key provisions include: what percentage vote is needed for major decisions, what tag-along and drag-along rights exist, how shares are valued on exit, pre-emption rights on new share issues, and good leaver and bad leaver provisions for departing shareholders.